-Technology is changing way too fast, and it is hard to even keep up because you’re weighed down with so much information, data and subsequent indecision.
-That “heavy briefcase” described by Niall can be likened to the analysis paralysis of decision-making.
+It was Steven Levitt, author of Freakonomics, who said, “Data, I think, is one of the most powerful mechanisms for telling stories.
+I take a huge pile of data and I try to get it to tell stories.”
+Being a small business owner, you need your data to tell you stories, and that’s where Google marketing tools come into play.
+Technology is changing way too fast, and it is hard to even keep up because you’re weighed down with so much information, data, and subsequent indecision.
+Too much data, in fact, can cause the analysis paralysis of decision-making.
 In essence, if you have too much to consider, then you basically “freeze” your decision-making to prevent your mind from overheating and melting to mush.

 Take advantage of tools and products, many of them made available by Google, to help you start using your data and digital insights to make informed business decisions and grow.

 Before exploring Google marketing tools, it’s important to understand the true definition of insights.